 As phones have evolved, they have changed size, shape, and capabilities.
 But one of the most prominent features in the phone evolution might still be the display.

 The beginning of mobile phones

 If we start from the beginning, we got the Motorola MicroTac released in 1991.
 A tiny screen, looking more like a calculator than a modern time phone display.
 A few years later, the Nokia 3310 was released, and Nokia announced, on the MWC 2017, that this model will be making a comeback.
 As it’s rereleased, it will come in multiple colors but remain “dumb” as it was back in 2000.

 Blackberry Quark was released three years later than the 3310 and had a somewhat larger screen but similar capabilities.
 It wasn’t until Motorola Razr entered the market that the display got some color.

 The second phase for mobile phones started in 2007 with the very first iPhone (iPhone 2G).
 The phones officially got smart.
 The definition of a smartphone, according to Search Mobile Computing, is: “A smartphone is a cellular telephone with an integrated computer and other features not originally associated with telephones, such as an operating system, Web browsing and the ability to run software applications”.

-Beyond being data enabled, the display got a lot bigger and it was suddenly touch screen!
+Beyond being data-enabled, the display got a lot bigger, and it was suddenly a touch screen!
 Samsung also introduced the pen to the mobile screen.
-By clicking on the S Pen and double-tapping the screen, you could take notes while being on a call.
+By clicking on the S Pen and double-tapping the screen, you could take notes while on a call.
 Simply put, the phone was also a digital notepad.